PrestaShop/prestashop.github.io/news/_posts/releases/2015-06-22-prestashop-1-6-1-0-performances.md

 Let’s now dig into the optimizations we have put in place, and do some benchmarks.

+_Note: This article was first published by Jocelyn on his blog at Softizy.
+[Read the original here](https://www.softizy.com/blog/prestashop-1-6-1-0-performances/)._

 ## Which parts of PrestaShop are faster?

 ### Faster single-threaded performances